syukur91/ymple-ecommerce/ROADMAP.md

 + **Payment with Stripe**
   + possibility to configure the payment option with Stripe for credit card

++ **Mobile Commerce API**
+  + API to get the product list, category list to allow to create Mobile Application using the API

 ## 1.2.0 and beyond